FaceShield: Explainable Face Anti-Spoofing with Multimodal Large Language Models

-Our goal is to train a FAS task-specific MLLM with two main objectives: 1) Enhance the visual encoder's ability to extract features from real faces and presentation attacks, and 2) Utilize the extensive knowledge stored in the LLM to improve the model's generalization capabilities when facing unknown domains.
-A naive training approach is shown in Fig. ~\ref{fig:network}(a), where direct pre-training and SFT are conducted using RGB images and constructed QA data.
+Our goal is to train a FAS task-specific MLLM with two main objectives: 1) Enhance the visual encoder's ability to extract features from real faces and presentation attacks, and 2) Utilize the extensive knowledge stored in the LLM to improve the model's generalization capabilities when facing unknown domains.A naive training approach involves direct pre-training and SFT using RGB images and constructed QA data.
 However, the high similarity between real faces and PAs in RGB appearance poses significant challenges to this method.
-As shown in Fig.~\ref{fig:network}(b), Spoof-Aware Vision Perception (SAVP) combines images preprocessed based on prior knowledge, by extracting predefined local descriptor operators~\cite{yu2024rethinking}, with the original RGB image.
-Our complete model framework is shown in Fig.~\ref{fig:network}(c), RGB images and the extracted local descriptor images are fed into the vision encoder to extract vision token $V_{RGB}$ and $V_{SAV}$, respectively.
+As shown in Fig.~\ref{fig:network}(a), Spoof-Aware Vision Perception (SAVP) combines images preprocessed based on prior knowledge, by extracting predefined local descriptor operators~\cite{yu2024rethinking}, with the original RGB image.
+Our complete model framework is shown in Fig.~\ref{fig:network}(b), RGB images and the extracted local descriptor images are fed into the vision encoder to extract vision token $V_{RGB}$ and $V_{SAV}$, respectively.
 These features are then processed through the Prompt-Guided Vision Token Masking (PVTM) module, which extracts highly generalizable vision tokens.
 These tokens are sent to a projector to align with text prompt token $P$ to produce $V_{align}$, which is then fed into the language foundation model for inference result $\mathcal{Y}$ as follows: